publiccodenet/about/activities/finance-management/reporting.md

 ## King Baudouin Foundation United States (KBFUS)

-We opened a fund at the KBFUS Foundation to facilite receiving gifts from US donors.
+We opened a fund at the KBFUS to facilite receiving gifts from US donors.
 The name of our fund is [“Foundation for Public Code US Fund”](https://kbfus.networkforgood.com/projects/52915-p-kbfus-funds-foundation-for-public-code-nl).

 The Operations Coordinator has log-in credentials to the grants interface where the fund is managed and reports can be filed.
 [More information about the fund and how the process works](https://drive.google.com/drive/folders/1hv1XKbA6y8XYO9KqbKo5-TFlFxRROn0R) can be found on the Drive.